plurality/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 ## Spatial Index Restrictions
  When you rebuild a spatial index, the underlying user table is unavailable for the duration of the index operation because the spatial index holds a schema lock.

  The PRIMARY KEY constraint in the user table cannot be modified while a spatial index is defined on a column of that table.
 To change the PRIMARY KEY constraint, first drop every spatial index of the table.
-After modifying the PRIMARY KEy constraint, you can re-create each of the spatial indexes.
+After modifying the PRIMARY KEY constraint, you can re-create each of the spatial indexes.

  In a single partition rebuild operation, you cannot specify any spatial indexes.
 However, you can specify spatial indexes in a complete partition rebuild.